Maurice Wilson: Discovery

 In 1935, Eric Shipton led a small reconnaissance expedition to Everest.
-They found Wilson's body at the foot of the North Col, lying on its side in the snow and surrounded by the remains of a tent which had been torn apart by the elements.
+Dr Charles Warren found Wilson's body at the foot of the North Col, lying on its side in the snow and surrounded by the remains of a tent which had been torn apart by the elements.
 A rucksack containing his diary was found nearby.
 The body was buried in a nearby crevasse.
 It is assumed that Wilson died in his tent of exhaustion or starvation.
 The exact date of his death is unknown.

 Summit controversy

 In 2003, Thomas Noy proposed that Wilson might have reached the summit of Everest and died on his descent.
 The main evidence in support of this theory comes from an interview Noy conducted with the Tibetan climber Gombu, who reached the summit with the Chinese expedition of 1960.
-Gombu recalled having found the remains of an old tent at 8500m.
+Gombu recalled having found the remains of an old tent at 8500 m.
 If true, this would be higher than any of the camps established by the previous British expeditions, and Noy suggests that it must have been put there by Wilson, showing that he reached a much higher point than previously believed.
 Noy's theory has not found widespread support in the mountaineering community.

 There is much scepticism that an inexperienced amateur like Wilson could have climbed the mountain unassisted, and Chris Bonington has said, "I think you can say with absolute certainty that he would have had no chance whatsoever."
 Climbing historian Jochen Hemmleb and Wilson's biographer, Peter Meier-Hüsing, have both suggested that Gombu was mistaken about the altitude of the tent and pointed out that his account has not been borne out by other members of the 1960 expedition.
-It has also been suggested that if the tent at 8500m did exist, it might have been a relic of the rumoured Soviet expedition of 1952.
+It has also been suggested that if the tent at 8500 m did exist, it might have been a relic of the rumoured Soviet expedition of 1952.
 However, the existence of the Soviet expedition is itself uncertain.